Luke100000/ImmersiveLibrary/README.md

 Alternatively call `/v1/login` to let the server handle the Google Sign-In.

-The state var needs to be a json object with the following keys:
+The state var needs to be a JSON object with the following keys:

 * `username` A username as shown to other users, base64 encoded.
 * `token` A freely chosen token to authenticate with, sha256 hashed, base64 encoded.
-    * Use the original token as Bearer token for all other requests.
+    * Use the original token as a Bearer token for all other requests.

 ## API